RogueFendor/Nassau/README.md

 ##Summary##

-Nassay coin creator provides users who wish to create one or multiple Cryptographic currencies an easy way of coin creation by automating the Coin creation process.
+Nassau coin creator provides users who wish to create one or multiple Cryptographic currencies an easy way of coin creation by automating the Coin creation process.
-Multiple coins can be created and uploaded straight to github.
+Multiple Coins can be created and uploaded straight to github.
 Here is a Coin created and uploaded by Nassau

 ![Git1](/documentation/Git1.png)

-This project is in its infantry and should not be considered as rock soldid solution for digital currency exchange rather it is viewed as an educational attempt and oportunity to bring the blockchain technology to a wider audience.
+This project is in its infantry and should not be considered as rock solid solution for digital currency exchange, rather it is viewed as an educational attempt and opportunity to bring the blockchain technology to a wider audience.

 Here are some Screen shots about how and what we can do with the created Coins